Zombie companies - Are they holding back UK economic growth?

 HMRC and the Government

 HMRC have been concentrating on trying to get tax from companies and individuals that are evading tax.
 You only have to read the recent furore about Vodafone, Google, and Starbucks, to see where the political pressure is.
 It is right that evasion is tackled but the HMRC have not been very tough on companies that are trading but are building up tax liabilities that they are unlikely to be able to recover.
-This may all change when PAYE will have to be accounted for in real time from April 2013.
 The government are also preferring the devil they know scenario.
 They do not want to "rock the boat" as it were so there is a bit of a culture of indecision.
 They worry, perhaps correctly, that any radical action is going to cause short term pain and hence destabilize the coalition....

 Are you a zombie company and what should you do about it?